angeloglitchandria/angeloglitchandria.github.io/content/authors/admin/_index.md

       Awarded for outstanding academic track.

 ---
-  Angelo M. Andriano is a PhD candidate at IULM University.
+  I am a content creator and PhD candidate at IULM University, Milan.

-  His current research focuses on the uses of irony in videogames and the relationship between players and game systems.
+        My current research focuses on the theme of irony in videogames and the way in which game designers can foster the illusion of decentralization for the players.

-He also owns a YouTube channel, _**F For Frame**_, about cinema.
+        I write a newsletter about culture and media, _**Yorick**_.

-He also writes a newsletter on Substack, _**Yorick**_, about culture and media.
+        I own a YouTube channel about cinema form, _**F For Frame**_.

-He is starting a new project about East Asian Cinema, _**The Grandmasters**_, on YouTube.
+        I am starting a new project about East Asian Cinema, _**The Grandmasters**_, on YouTube.

-To collaborate, please send an email (the button is under my face).
+        To collaborate, please send me an email.

 ---